relabsoss/wa/README.md

 URL, public and private keys.
 Write it to local.sys.config at mail_sender section.
 (Some lyrics: most of public services are block templated messages as a spam.
 If you need SMTP sender, you can take this one - https://github.com/mkrentovskiy/onelogin/blob/master/src/mail_sender.erl)

+ReCAPTCHA 2 is using for auto-registration block.
+You need open and secret key for it.
+Go to https://www.google.com/recaptcha/admin#list, add your application, put localhost to allowed domains.
+Than replace open key in https://github.com/mkrentovskiy/wa/blob/master/priv/www/index.html#L92 and add secret key to local.sys.config into recaptcha_key param.

 Next step - http://dadata.ru/ (data quality as a service).
 If you don't need its suggestions, just remove it code from https://github.com/mkrentovskiy/wa/blob/master/priv/www/index.html#L143-L147 and https://github.com/mkrentovskiy/wa/blob/master/priv/www/js/app.js#L30-L40.
 Otherwise you must get your own personal API key from it site.
 Don't be a jerk using my one. :) Key must be writen to